ScottWe/solidity-1/tutorials/3_transactions.md

 # 3. Debugging Smart Contracts with SmartACE

-Solidity makes it easy to instrument pre- and post-conditions with `require` and `assert` statements.
-As shown in the [previous tutorial](2_getting_started.md), its also reasonable to instrument checks for representation invariants.
-However, for complex properties, it is often easier to instrument the model directly.
+Solidity supports pre- and post-conditions through the `require` and `assert` statements.
+As shown in the [previous tutorial](2_getting_started.md), these are sufficient for simple representation invariants.
+However, for more complex properties, especially between two or more contracts, manual instrumentation becomes difficult and error-prone.

-In this tutorial we will see how SmartACE models map-free smart contracts, and then learn how to instrument and debug requirements on these models.
+In this tutorial, we show how smart contract invariants can be expressed in temporal logic, converted into monitors, and then instrumented mechanically.
+This instrumentation will be automated in future versions of SmartACE.

 This tutorial requires [Seahorn and clang-format](1_installation.md).